fltk/fltk/README.CMake.txt

 OPTION_USE_XRENDER - default ON
    These are X11 extended libraries.

+OPTION_USE_PANGO - default OFF
+   Enables use of the Pango library for drawing text.
+Pango supports all unicode-defined scripts with limited support of right-to-left scripts.
+   This option makes sense only under X11, and also requires Xft.

 OPTION_ABI_VERSION - default EMPTY
    Use a numeric value corresponding to the FLTK ABI version you want to build in the form 1xxyy for FLTK 1.x.y (xx and yy with leading zeroes).